DataDog/browser-sdk/CONTRIBUTING.md

 First of all, thanks for contributing!

 This document provides some basic guidelines for contributing to this repository.
-To propose improvements, feel free to submit a PR.
+To propose improvements, feel free to submit a pull request.

 ## Submitting issues